rahulcs754/WatchWorld-Ecommerce/README.md

 Instructions for running this code to your local system.

-Opn your terminal and copy below code line.
+Open your terminal and copy below code line.

 ```
 git clone https://github.com/rahulcs754/Video-Library.git